g1ovanaqueiroz/g1ovanaqueiroz/README.md

 <p align="center">
  <a><img align="right" src="https://github-readme-stats.vercel.app/api?username=giovanabritooliveira&show_icons=true&" /></a>
 </p>

-I'm a computer science student at UFCG.
-I love functional programming, web development and music.

 ### 🛡️ I'm a Guardian
 Guardians@UFCG is a group formed by computer science students focused on the dissemination of knowledge in sysadmin, devops and related.